marvin-j97/corinth/README.md

 # Corinth

-A portable Rust message queue server with file system persistence (AOF .jsonl format) and a simple JSON REST API.
+A portable message queue server with file system persistence (AOF .jsonl format) and an easy-to-use JSON REST API.

 Other notable features include explicit message acknowledgment and message deduplication.

+Written in stable, safe Rust, tested in Typescript.

 ### Run